kHarshit/kHarshit.github.io/_posts/2018-02-16-linear-algebra-the-essence-behind-deep-learning.md

 In this approach, notice that we don't have any control over fixed $$x_{i}$$ and $$y_{i}$$, but we can certainly modify our parameters W and b.
 Our goal is to set the parameters W and b such that the computed scores match their true values.

+## Loss and Optimization

 Now the question is how do we modify the parameters.
 We measure the prediction based on the **loss fuction** which gives a high loss if our model is doing the poor job of classifying the training data.
 This is the *second step* in the image classification problem.
 The loss function can be modified in a way to make good predictions by including a regularization term.

 The *third* and last step to solve image classification problem using neural networks is to optimize the parameters W and b so as to minimize the loss function.
 For **optimization**, we use the concept of *following the gradient*.
 The algorithm that implements this approach is called *gradient descent*.
 We'll talk about it the next posts.

+The linear algebra seen here, matrix multiplication, weight matrices, and transformations, also underpins **dimensionality reduction** techniques often used in data preprocessing. **PCA** (Principal Component Analysis) uses eigendecomposition of the covariance matrix or **SVD** (Singular Value Decomposition) to project high-dimensional data into a lower-dimensional space while preserving variance.
+SVD factorizes a matrix as $$A = USV^T$$ and is more numerically stable than eigendecomposition.
+These techniques help reduce noise and overfitting before data enters the network.

 **References:**
 [Convolution Neural Networks for Visual Recognition](http://cs231n.github.io/)